arguslab/ancor/README.md

   In case you choose to use a different virtualization infrastructure you might need to convert the available versions.
 The VM is bridged to the network and therefore the user might be asked if a different NIC is used than the one that it was configured on.

 2. Setup the communication between ANCOR and the OpenStack deployment.
-Start ANCOR.
+Start ANCOR ...

   Run in terminal:
   ```